notarock/a_c_a_c/README.md

 ## I want this thing on my channel.
 What do I do?

-I am currently hosting a copy of it and I have no problem with adding your twitch channel to the list of joined channel.
-Try politely asking.
+I am currently hosting a copy of it and I have no problem adding your twitch channel to the list of joined channel.

+ Ask politely.
 Open an issue to get in touch, or reach out in some ways or another idk.

 There will be an issue template for [Hosting Requests] soon :tm: